Meet the Allegheny Veterinary Services Team

 In her spare time, Dr. Harvey loves to spend time with her animals whether it be dogs, cats, or cows.
 She can also be found on a tractor if the occasion arises.
 Dr. Harvey’s main interests are food animal reproduction, herd health, and small animal surgery.

-Adam Sharp, Veterinary Assistant
+Chief Veterinary Assistant Officer

 Adam was raised in Randolph County.
 In 2016, he graduated from AB University with a B.S. in Biology and Environmental Science.
 He has volunteered his time and worked at the Randolph County Humane Society as an adoption specialist since 2007.
 Adam plans to pursue a career in veterinary medicine and will be applying to veterinary school in the near future.
 In his spare time, Adam enjoys spending time with his cat Winifred, as well as with his dogs, Lola and Lucy.
+Adam is currently pursuing a veterinary technician degree through an AVMA accredited program and credentialing as a Registered Veterinary Technician.
+We are so proud to have Adam as a part of our treatment team!